ucbrise/actnn/image_classification/README.md

 In this example, we use ActNN by manually constructing the model with the memory-saving layers.

+Our training logs are available at [Weights & Biases](https://wandb.ai/actnn/projects).

 ## Requirements
 - Put the ImageNet dataset to `~/imagenet`
 - Install required packages